 Behold the Pikasso guitar, a 42-string work of art, made by celebrated luthier Linda Manzer.
-This was presented as a gift to jazz virtuoso Pat Meheny.
+This was presented as a gift to jazz virtuoso Pat Methany.
 “Erm… thanks, Linda.”

 Introducing the (extremely) limited edition Dean Powder Puff Zee.
 No poodles were harmed in the making of this instrument.

 Ok, maybe not the best bass to walk out on stage with, but that snake does look pretty real.
 Like the DeGennaro ‘four-hands’ guitar, make sure this one isn’t peaking out of your gig bag.

 More crimes against guitar design here.
 Oh well, at least there are plenty more fish in the sea – and hopefully that’s good thing.

 Before you question the authenticity of this photo, yes, this somebody actually built this backwards peculiarity.
 But what’s more surprising is that someone actually chose to play it.